benny019/assessment-of-the-changes-in-Little-Dry-Season-characteristics-across-southwestern-nigeria/README.md

 To examine potential ocean–atmosphere influences on the Little Dry Season, seasonal SST indices (July–August mean SST, July–August SST anomaly, June–July SST anomaly, and June–August SST anomaly) were merged with the annual LDS metrics.
 Pearson correlation analysis was then used to quantify the strength and direction of the relationships between SST variability and each LDS characteristic.

 ![](outputs/charts/correlation_heatmap_lds_vs_sst_anomalies.png)
-**Figure X.** Pearson correlation between Gulf of Guinea SST indices and Little Dry Season characteristics.
+**Figure 15.** Pearson correlation between Gulf of Guinea SST indices and Little Dry Season characteristics.

 Overall, the relationships between Gulf of Guinea SST and the Little Dry Season were generally **weak to moderate**, suggesting that SST is an important contributing factor but not the sole control on LDS variability.